Economics

 Mission

-We train highly-skilled economists, with integrity and a global approach thanks to our innovative, disruptive, and top-notch educational model.
-This allows them to positively transform organizations and commit to the social welfare.
+We train skilled economists with integrity and a global outlook through an innovative, forward-thinking educational model.
+This preparation empowers them to transform organizations in a positive way and contribute to social welfare.

 Vision